Editing Resource Bundle

 Was ich nicht weiß, macht mich nicht heiß

 Resource bundle editor itself does not perform any conversion.
-To have escape sequences properly resolved in properties files, select the check box Transparent native-to-ascii conversion in the File Encoding page of the project Settings.
+To have escape sequences properly resolved in properties files, select the check box Transparent native-to-ascii conversion in the File Encoding page of the Settings/Preferences dialog.

 - It is possible to encode non-ascii symbols using both upper- and lower-case hex symbols